Creating Your First Monitor

 HTTP Method

-Section titled “HTTP Method”Choose the HTTP method for your check.
+Section titled “HTTP Method”Choose the appropriate HTTP method for your check.
 While GET

-is the default, you can also use POST
+is the default and most common for simple health checks, you can also select POST

 GET